andrewdcamp/andrewdcamp.github.io/_posts/2020-01-10-Group-Assignment_1.md

 | Nicolls, Sarah    | 1965-1980(Generation X) | Non Denominational | Speakman, Rebecca  |
 | Fort, Kristyn     | 1965-1980(Generation X) | Methodist          | Chapman, Sarah     |

+For input data prep and analysis of the model results, I've chosen to use Python.
+Julia is more than capable of handling this, but personally I can get the job done quicker with Python.

 We can one hot encode each individuals attributes to construct a vector describing each of them.